My Main Page with Links to My Other Book Reviews

 81pp.
 (M) 1991

 Hate the sin and praise the sinner is a bad idea.
-If a person unrelentingly does vile things, she is not good and one should not describe him as good.
-She may have the potential for good, but that doesn't make her good.
-The person and the actions are both bad.
+If a person unrelentingly does vile things, she is not good and one should not praise her.
+She may have potential for good.
 Not recommended.

 How to Argue and Win Every Time by Gerry Spence

-The target audiences for this book are those individuals who think their lives are spinning out of control and are desperate for more control.
+The target audiences for this book: Individuals who think things are spinning out of control and are desperate.
 Hint: This isn’t the place to look for improved control.
-Winning through intimidation only works when you already have lots of power.
+Winning through intimidation works when you already have power.
+And winning is not the most important reason for arguments.

 Think Like a Genius —Todd Siler